QuantEcon/lecture-jax/lectures/aiyagari_jax.md

 ```{exercise-start}
 :label: aygr_ex2
 ```

-Use CRRA utility function and plot the demand for capital by firms against the supply of captial.
-Also, recompute the equilibrium.
+Switch to the CRRA utility function

 $$
     u(c) =\frac{c^{1-\gamma}}{1-\gamma}
 $$

-where, $\gamma=2$
+and re-do the plot of demand for capital by firms against the supply of captial.

+Also, recompute the equilibrium.

-Use the default parameters for household and firm model.
+Use the default parameters for households and firms.

+Set $\gamma=2$.

 ```{exercise-end}
 ```